ItaloPachecoMustaro/Alura-AluraPlus-Project/README-EN.md

 ## 📚Description

-This is a web project that I created as part of the "HTML and CSS for web projects from scratch" course by Alura.
-During the course, I learned the essential fundamentals of web development, starting from scratch.
+As part of Alura's 'HTML and CSS: Practicing HTML/CSS' course, I developed AluraPlus, a teaching platform that offers a variety of learning options and unique plans.
+During the course, I acquired skills to create a website with HTML and CSS, as well as to identify elements and styles based on Figma designs.

 <br>